syncfusion/blazor-docs/src/charts/chart/chart-types/stacked-bar.md

 ## Stacked

-Plots data points on top of each other using horizontal bars.
-To render a stacked bar series, use series [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.ChartSeries~Type.html) as `StackingBar`.
+[`Blazor Stacked Bar Chart`](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/stacked-bar-chart) is used to plots data points on top of each other using horizontal bars.
+To render a stacked bar series, use series `Type` as `StackingBar`.

 {% aspTab template="chart/series/bar-charts/stackedbar", sourceFiles="stackedbar.razor" %}

 {% endaspTab %}

 ![Stacked bar](../images/chart-types-images/stackedbar.png)

+**New Note:** You can also explore our Blazor Stacked Bar Chart Example to knows how to render and configure the stacking bar type chart.

 ## Customization